grungert/extraction_agents/README.md

 ## To do

-* **Address duplicate header data resulting from separate group extractions.**
-    * *Problem:* Data extraction is currently performed separately for each data group.
-Consequently, the same header information can appear in multiple extracted groups.
-    * *Task:* Define a method to handle this redundancy (e.g., consolidate, deduplicate) after the initial extraction phase.

 * **Access to the Hill git**

 * **Ground truth status**

 * **Add ollama integration**

-* **Agent csv to markdown table**
-    * Create agent if csv dont have table infor to convert table to markdown

 * **Add information about type of extraction**